1. Obtain PIN for FAFSA-this acts as an electronic signature on your application.

 2. Complete FAFSA.
 The Free Application for Federal Student Aid or FAFSA is the main financial aid application for Penn State.
 The recommended filling deadline for freshman is March 1st.
 All other continuing students are encouraged to file by April 15th for the upcoming academic year.

 After filing your application students will be considered for federal, state (PHEAA), and University student financial aid programs.
 These programs include stafford direct loans, perkins loans, university loans, state grant, work study,PSU tution assistance grant, and federal grant money.

-***All freshman will be automactially considered by the scholarship comitee for campus based scholarship money once a FAFSA is on file and the admissions enrollment fee has been paid to the school by May 1st for the upcoming year.
+***Most freshman will be automactially considered by the scholarship comitee for campus based scholarship money.
 Please note our top applicants may be offered scholarship money as early as November and on a rolling basis thereafter.